docker/labs/beginner/chapters/alpine.md

 $ docker pull alpine
 ```

-> Note: Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
-If you're on a Mac, [verify your installation](https://docs.docker.com/mac/step_one/).
+> **Note:** Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
+Try the commands from the Getting Started tutorial to [verify your installation](https://docs.docker.com/engine/getstarted/step_one/#/step-3-verify-your-installation).
 If you're on Linux, you may need to prefix your `docker` commands with `sudo`.
-Alternatively you can [create a docker group](http://docs.docker.com/engine/installation/ubuntulinux/#create-a-docker-group) to get rid of this issue.
+Alternatively you can [create a docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) to get rid of this issue.

 The `pull` command fetches the alpine **image** from the **Docker registry** and saves it in our system.
 You can use the `docker images` command to see a list of all images on your system.
 ```